OlegSmelov/omgrofl-interpreter/README.md

     the stack is empty.
 * On EOF, 255 is returned as the value.
 * JIT may or may not be faster than interpreting Omgrofl directly.
 It will definitely be faster if the program is long and resource-intensive.
+* Indentation and whitespace don't matter.
+The only thing that matters is that every statement is written on a separate line.

 License
 -------